10 Of The Top Tourist Places In Wayanad That Are A Must-Visit

 En Ooru

 As the first tribal heritage village in Kerala, En Ooru reflects indigenous architecture, tribal customs and traditions.
-With thatched houses, open-air theatre and a tribal cafeteria, the place has a gamut of experiences for visitors.
+Check out its thatched houses, open-air theatre and a tribal cafeteria.